-Best Hikes in Black Hills National Forest (SD)
+Black Hills National Forest Overview

-The Black Hills, in western South Dakota and northeastern Wyoming, consists of 1.2 million acres of forested hills and mountains, approximately 110 miles long and 70 miles wide.
+Black Hills National Forest, in western South Dakota and northeastern Wyoming, consists of 1.2 million acres of forested hills and mountains, approximately 110 miles long and 70 miles wide.
 The Black Hills rise from the adjacent grasslands into a ponderosa pine forest.
 Described as an “Island in the Plains,” the Forest has diverse wildlife and plants reaching from the eastern forests to the western plains.
 With several national icons nestled among the pines of the Black Hills National Forest, this Island in the Plains serves as the backdrop for these symbols of America.
 Many of the best hikes in Black Hills National Forest described below can be found near Custer State Park, Mount Rushmore, and Wind Cave National Park.
-Official Website.

-Nearest Metro AreaRapid City, SD
+Nearest Metro Area | Rapid City, SD |

 Click here for more National Park or National Forest hikes!